lbrun25/fhf-email-scraping/README.md

 ## Disclaimer

-This script is for learning purpose only.
-Do not use the emails to spam people or sell them.
+This script is for educational purposes only.
+Please do not use the collected emails to spam or sell to others.

 ## Usage